Editorial by Industrial Quick Search

 • Technical drawings

-The detail and depth of the tech pack's contents depend on the expertise of the cut and sew manufacturer, which should have been evaluated during the selection process.
+The complexity and depth of a tech pack often depend on the capabilities and experience of the cut and sew manufacturer, which should be assessed during the selection process.

 Tech Pack